2021–22 Baylor Bears women's basketball team

 The 2021–22 Baylor Bears women's basketball team represented Baylor University in the 2021–22 NCAA Division I women's basketball season.
 The Bears, members of the Big 12 Conference, played their home games at the Ferrell Center in Waco, Texas and were led by first-year head coach Nicki Collen.

-This is the first season in which the terms "men's" and "women's" are needed to distinguish Baylor's basketball teams.
+This was the first season in which the terms "men's" and "women's" were needed to distinguish Baylor's basketball teams.
 Before this season, Baylor women's basketball had used the nickname "Lady Bears", but on September 3, 2021, the school announced that basketball, soccer, and volleyball, the last three Baylor women's sports still using "Lady", would use only "Bears" from that point forward.

 Previous season

 The Lady Bears finished the 2020–21 season with a record of 28–3, 17–1 in Big 12 to win the Big 12 regular season title.
 They won the Big 12 women's tournament after defeating TCU, Texas, and West Virginia.
 In the NCAA tournament, they defeated Jackson State in the first round, Virginia Tech in the second round, and Michigan in the Sweet Sixteen, before falling to UConn in the Elite Eight.